Bjarni Benediktsson (born 1970): Minister of Foreign Affairs (2023–2024)

 Only a few days after his resignation as minister of finance and economic affairs, Bjarni was appointed minister of foreign affairs.
 His predecessor in the position, Þórdís Kolbrún R. Gylfadóttir, was appointed his successor as finance minister.

 In a meeting of Nordic foreign ministers in Oslo, Norway in November 2023, he refused to condemn Israel's bombing of the Jabalia refugee camp on the Gaza Strip the preceding day, questioning whether it could be described as an "attack” Bjarni stated: "It depends on what you define as an 'attack'".

 Prime Minister (2024, second term)

 On 9 April 2024, Bjarni became Prime Minister of Iceland following Katrín Jakobsdóttir's resignation to run for president.

 He began his second term with a 13% approval rating.
 Bjarni faced a no-confidence vote on 18 April which failed 35 to 25.

 On 13 October, Bjarni announced that the government had collapsed due to disputes over foreign policy, asylum seekers, and energy, prompting him to call for new elections in November.
 Four days after the announcement, the Left-Green Movement withdrew from the government.
 Bjarni additionally took on the portfolios of agriculture, social affairs and labour.

+Post-political career

+Bjarni was hired as Chief Executive Director of the Confederation of Icelandic Enterprise in January 2026.

+Prime ministerial trips

+Benediktsson has visited 6 countries during his tenure as prime minister.
+The number of visits per country where Benediktsson has travelled are: